Evidlo/blonki/context.md

 #### 3. File Linking and State Management
 - **Deck Linking**: Each deck can be linked to a `FileSystemFileHandle` for persistent storage
-- **Location Display**: "Location" column shows full file path for linked decks, "Browser Storage" for unlinked decks
+- **Location Display**: "Location" column shows "Filesystem" for linked decks, "Browser Storage" for unlinked decks
 - **Error Handling**: File permission errors display as `[File Permission Error]` in Location column
 - **Unlinking**: Deleting a deck unlinks it from the file before deletion to avoid permission dialogs